facebookincubator/GeoLift/vignettes/GeoLift_Walkthrough.md

     this lists matches with the data.

 -   `holdout`: A vector with two values: the first one the smallest desirable holdout and the second the largest desirable holdout.
-By holdout we mean the percent of the total market that will be placed into the control group and will not see our ad campaign.
-In our example, will specify that we’re looking for a large holdout and will therefore set `holdout = c(0.5, 1)`.
+The holdout represents the share of conversions from markets that will not see our ad campaign.
+In our example, will specify that we’re OK with a large holdout and will therefore set `holdout = c(0.5, 1)`.
     If this parameter is left empty, all market selections will be analyzed regardless of their size.

 -   `cpic`: Value indicating the Cost Per Incremental Conversion, that is, on average how much do we typically need to spend to bring one